phishnet/hello-world/README.md

 Currently, "Phish.net" is built from two distinct git repositories, both hosted on Github.
 All of them contain PHP 7.x code running against data in MySQL via PDO and a database API framework.
 The sites all use a custom MVC framework and depend on mod_rewrite, .htaccess, Smarty for PHP templating, and Memcache.

-The contract position we're looking to fill has two main goals.
-The first is to complete the containerized installation of phish.net and sites within main repository.
-Th second portion of the project is getting our forum, which is a separate repository, working within Docker.
+The project has two main goals: the first is to complete the mostly functional containerized installation of phish.net and sites within main repository; the second portion of the project is getting our forum, which is a separate repository, working in the same method.

 The following domains that will all need to be functional, presumably on different local TCP ports: